guybedo/minos/README.md

 Install minos:
 ```
-pip install pyminos==0.1.3
+pip install pyminos==0.1.4
 ```

-To run an experiment and search parameters and/or architecture for a model and dataset, you can define a simple layout with the input_size, output_size and output_activation of your model
+To run an experiment and search hyper parameters and/or architecture for a model and dataset, you can define a simple layout with the input_size, output_size and output_activation of your model

 ```